William Craig1,2

 b.
 11 October 1676

 Elizabeth Hampton married Thomas Combs.
-Elizabeth Hampton was born on 11 October 1676 in Elphingstoun, East Lothian Co., Scotland.
+Elizabeth Hampton was born on 11 October 1676 in Elphingstoun, East Lothian County, Scotland.
 She was the daughter of John Hampton and Katherine Cloudsley.

 Thomas Combs